tcz/js-secure-uploader/README.md

 - More tests - if js-test-driver was not so buggy, I could have written all the tests for all objects.
 But it is buggy.

+- Robustness - error handlng is definitely missing in some places

 - More user interface magic

 ## License ##